$q$-Derivative Grammar: Overview of Grammatical Calculus

 In recent years, grammatical approaches to variations and generalizations of Eulerian polynomials have been extensively studied; see, for example, \cite{Chen-Fu-2022, Chen-Fu-2023a, Chen-Fu-2023, Chen-Fu-2024, Chen-Fu-Yan-2023, Chen-Hao-Yang-2021, Fu-2018, Fu-Li-2020, Han-Ma-2024, Ji-2025SCM, Ji-Lin-2024, Ma-2012, Ma-Fang-Mansour-Yeh-2022, Ma-Ma-Yeh-2019a, Ma-Ma-Yeh-Zhu-2018}.

-Grammatical calculus for tree-enumerative polynomials originated with Dumont and Ramamonjisoa \cite{Dumont-Ramamonjisoa-1996}.
+Grammatical calculus for tree-enumerative polynomials was first studied by Dumont and Ramamonjisoa \cite{Dumont-Ramamonjisoa-1996}.
 They established a grammar for Ramanujan–Shor polynomials, which arise from the enumeration of rooted trees counted by improper edges and provide a refinement of Cayley’s formula for rooted trees on $n$ vertices; see \cite{Shor-1995, Zeng-1999}.
 Subsequent grammatical labelings and recursive grammars recover classic functional equations satisfied by Ramanujan–Shor polynomials, as developed in \cite{Chen-Fu-Wang-2025, Chen-Yang-2021}.
 Parallel advances concern Narayana and Motzkin polynomials arising from plane tree statistics, along with their stable multivariate generalizations \cite{Dong-Du-Ji-Zhang-2025, Yang-Zhang-2025}.

-Beyond generating functions, grammars have also proved effective in establishing $\gamma$-poisitivity of combinatorial polynomials, constructing bijections, and establishing the stability of multivariate combinatorial polynomials.
+Beyond generating functions, grammars have also proved effective in establishing $\gamma$-positivity of combinatorial polynomials, constructing bijections, and establishing the stability of multivariate combinatorial polynomials.

 Ma, Ma, and Yeh \cite{Ma-Ma-Yeh-2019a} made the observation that a transformation of Dumont's grammar \eqref{gramEuler} yields the $\gamma$-positivity of Eulerian polynomials.
-Chen and Fu \cite{Chen-Fu-2022} further showed that the transformed grammar not only implies $\gamma$-positivity but also provides a combinatorial interpretation of the $\gamma$-coefficients in terms of increasing plane trees.
-Subsequently, grammatical transformations have been successfully applied to establish the $\gamma$-positivity (e-positivity) of various modifications and generalizations of Eulerian polynomials and Ramanujan polynomials; see Chen, Fu, and Yan \cite{Chen-Fu-Yan-2023}, Ji \cite{Ji-2025SCM}, Ji and Lin \cite{Ji-Lin-2024}, Dong et al. \cite{Dong-Du-Ji-Zhang-2025}.
+Chen and Fu \cite{Chen-Fu-2022} further showed that the transformed grammar not only implies $\gamma$-positivity but also provides a combinatorial interpretation of the $\gamma$-coefficients in terms of 0-1-2 increasing plane trees.
+Subsequently, grammatical transformations have been successfully applied to establish the $\gamma$-positivity ($e$-positivity) of various modifications and generalizations of Eulerian polynomials and Ramanujan polynomials; see Chen, Fu, and Yan \cite{Chen-Fu-Yan-2023}, Ji \cite{Ji-2025SCM}, Ji and Lin \cite{Ji-Lin-2024}, Dong et al. \cite{Dong-Du-Ji-Zhang-2025}.

 Grammar also facilitates the construction of combinatorial bijections.
 If two combinatorial structures admit the same grammar, then grammar can be leveraged to assist in establishing explicit bijections between them, see Chen and Fu \cite{Chen-Fu-2023, Chen-Fu-2024} and Chen, Fu and Wang \cite{Chen-Fu-Wang-2025} for example.